Subraiz/spotify/README.md

 🔎 **Below is any documentation on which routes you will need to connect the Frontend to.**

+_Alternatively you can look at the implementation of the routes https://documenter.getpostman.com/view/8127978/TVRedAP9_

 ### How to Authenticate

 1. The first route you need access is to is /api/auth/, this will bring you to the Spotify website and ask you to login.